garybake/blog/content/2026_05_25_the_other_thing_turing_invented.md

 In 2012, researchers showed that the spacing of fingers in mouse embryos follows a Turing mechanism - two proteins, Wnt and Bmp, playing activator and inhibitor.
 Zebrafish stripes, hair follicle spacing, tooth arrangement, sea shell pigmentation - the same mechanism keeps showing up once you know to look for it.

-The influence also runs sideways into other fields:

-- **Procedural generation** - game terrain and texture generators use reaction-diffusion because it produces organic-looking structure cheaply, without hand-authoring
-- **GPU shaders** - real-time reaction-diffusion appears in water, skin, and surface material renderers
-- **Artificial life** - a-life researchers use these systems to study how complexity emerges from simple local rules
+Game developers use reaction-diffusion in procedural terrain and texture generation - it produces organic-looking structure without needing anyone to design it by hand.
+The same equations turn up in GPU shaders for water and skin rendering.
+A-life researchers have been running variants of this for decades to study how complex structure emerges from local rules with no central coordinator.

 It's one of the cleaner examples of a mathematical result being sixty years ahead of the biology.
 The patterns were sitting in the equations long before anyone found them in a cell.

 ---

-*Codebreaker.
-Computer scientist.
-Developmental biologist.
-The man had range.*
+My inspiration for this came from having read a Turing biography a number of years ago.
+I had a vague recollection about him doing other work around animal markings.
+Some googling and the awesome video below and I was set to build my own simulation.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/JtGIc18CGgo?si=seyfBNyf8SqD2YmC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+---

+*He died in 1954, two years after the paper was published.
+It took biology sixty years to catch up.*